We keep a list of people who have applied for social housing in the Borough.

-If your application is fraudalent we will close your case and you will not be allowed to apply again for 5 years.
+If your application is fraudulent we will close your case and refer the details to Legal Services to consider prosecution against you.

-You must complete an online application form to join the Richmond Housing Register.
+You must complete an online application form to apply for social housing.
 The form asks for information about you, the people you want to live with, and your current housing situation.